Great Heck: Population

-The first recorded census occurred in 1881 with the population being 226.
+The first recorded census occurred in 1841.
 A census was carried out every ten years up until 1961.
 Information and statistics were available on total population, population change, gender and area throughout the time the census were being carried out.
 There are no census records for 1941 due to the Second World War.
 There is no great change in population from 1881 to 1961, although in 1931 the census data showed a population of 192 and in 1951 it had decreased to 165.
 This may have been the result of the Second World War.
 From 1961 the census data began gathering information from some places by wards and no longer by parishes.

 The 2011 census showed a population of 201, with the male:female ratio as even as possible with 101 females and 100 males living in 80 households.
 The census shows that Great Heck consists mainly of families, with 43 people aged 5 – 19 and 93 people aged 30 – 59.
 Out of 201 people, 193 were born in England.